humanitycodes/www/coursework/lessons/slides/static-laptop-setup.md

 ```

 Both of those commands you can use without any "parameters" (aka "arguments"), which just means you won't type anything after them for the command to work.
 I can just type in `pwd`, press enter, and get something like `/Users/fritzc/` printed back at me.
 That means I'm in the `fritzc` directory, which is inside of the `Users` directory.

+By the way: in all our code examples, text you see after a # is a comment I made for you.
+You won't type this in.
+It's just for your information.

+#### Some magic words require parameters (_cd_)

 Other commands, like `cd`, _do_ require parameters.
 Check out the examples below.